LeaVerou/lea.verou.me/2024/wcs-vs-frameworks/index.md

 - They need to last _decades_, not just until the next major release.
 - They need to not only cater to the current version of the web platform, but _anticipate_ its future evolution and be compatible with it.
 - They need to be _backwards compatible_ with the web as it was 20 years ago.
-- They need to be compatible with a slew of accessibility and internationalization needs that userland libraries can choose to ignore at first.
+- They need to be compatible with a slew of accessibility and internationalization needs that userland libraries often ignore at first.
 - They are developed in a distributed way, by people across many different organizations, with different needs and priorities.

 Usually, the result is **more robust, but takes a lot longer**.